Offshore Islands Development Act

 6. Other income.

-Regulations on receipts and expenditures, custody and utilization of the Offshore Islands Development Fund shall be prescribed by the Executive Yuan.
+Regulation on the receipts and expenditures, custody and utilization of the Offshore Islands Development Fund shall be prescribed by the Executive Yuan.

 Article 17

-Regulations on the subsidies referred to in Articles 12 to 14 shall be drawn up by the Steering Committee for Offshore Islands Development in consultation with the central competent authorities of the target enterprises, and reported to the Executive Yuan for approval.
+Regulations on the subsidies referred to in Articles 12 to 14 shall be prescribed by the Steering Committee for Offshore Islands Development in consultation with the central competent authorities, and submitted to the Executive Yuan for approval.

-Education and culture in the Penghu, Kinmen, Matsu, Ludao (Green Island), Lanyu, and Liuqiu areas shall be guaranteed, and the Ministry of Education in consultation with other authorities concerned shall draw up regulations on student admission recommendation, to support and promote the cultivation of talents in these areas.
+Education and culture in the Penghu, Kinmen, Matsu, Ludao (Green Island), Lanyu, and Liuqiu areas shall be guaranteed, and the Ministry of Education in consultation with related competent authorities shall prescribe regulation on student admission recommendation, to support and promote cultivation of talents in these areas.

 Article 18

-To promote the development of Offshore Islands, prior to the comprehensive opening of transport links between the main island of Taiwan and the Mainland area, transport links between the Kinmen, Matsu and Penghu areas and the Mainland area may be opened on a pilot basis.
-Residents of the Taiwan area may, with due approval, use the pertinent entry/exit certificates, after checks, to enter the Mainland area from the pilot areas, or to enter the pilot areas from the Mainland area, without limitation by the Act Governing Relations Between the Peoples of the Taiwan Area and the Mainland Area or other laws or decrees.
-Regulations on the implementation thereof shall be prescribed by the Executive Yuan.
+To promote the development of offshore islands, prior to the comprehensive opening of transport links between the main island of Taiwan and the Mainland area, transport links between the Kinmen, Matsu and Penghu areas and the Mainland area may be opened on a pilot basis.
+Residents of the Taiwan area may, with due approval, use the pertinent entry/exit certificates, after checks, to enter the Mainland area from the pilot areas, or to enter the pilot areas from the Mainland area, and shall not be subject to the limitations prescribed in Act Governing Relations between the People of the Taiwan Area and the Mainland Area or other laws and regulations.
+Regulation on the implementation thereof shall be prescribed by the Executive Yuan.

 Article 19

-Enforcement rules for this Act will be prescribed by the central competent authority.
+The enforcement rule of this Act shall be prescribed by the central competent authority.

 Article 20

-This Act will take effect as of the date of promulgation.
+This Act shall come into force from the date of promulgation.